hamzadenizyilmaz/vmmaker/README.md

 | **Germany (DE)** | Frankfurt           | Munich               | Frankfurt           | Munich             | 300,000              | 29              | 99.95         | 8                        |
 | **Singapore (SG)** | Singapore          | Kuala Lumpur         | Singapore           | Kuala Lumpur       | 100,000              | 35              | 99.94         | 5                        |

 - **Details**: The topology supports 1.8 million devices with a combined throughput of 50MB/s, achieving an average latency of 30ms and 99.96% uptime across regions.
-Each region features a primary and backup setup with geo-redundant failover, synchronized every 5 minutes, and monitored with 100+ metrics (Source: VM Maker Infrastructure Report, Q2 2025).
+Each region features a primary and backup setup with geo-redundant failover, synchronized every 5 minutes, and monitored with 100+ metrics.

 ---